vis4good/vis4good.github.io/index.md

 ### What is the _Vis for Social Good_ Tutorial?
 Hosted by [IEEE VIS 2019](http://ieeevis.org), this half-day tutorial will collaboratively address the visualization challenges of social issues that attendees feel passionately about.
 Organizers will provide lightning-talks on visualization's social impact, ethics, and evaluation.
 Together, attendees and organizers will work with their complementary skillsets to contribute to social issue through a novel visualization, a novel dataset, or a new perspective on an existing problem.

+_More details will be released as the tutorial date approaches_

 ### Organizers